aburayyanjeffry/check_container/README.md

 # Check Container
-This is a bash script nagios plugin for checking container
+check_container.sh is a bash script of nagios plugin for checking container

 ## Requirement
-It seems user nagios at the client server need to be in the docker group.
+- It seems user nagios at the client server need to be in the docker group.
+- The .sh extension is not required.

 ## Sample Usage
 ```bash